 - Email: email@example.com

-I was born, and live, in Grimsby, a small coastal town in the North East of England.
+I was born in Grimsby, a small coastal town in the East of England.
 I studied for my undergraduate degree at the University of Hull, working alongside Keith Tester for a dissertation on the Sociology of Karate.
-It was with Keith’s recommendation that I applied to study at the University of Leeds for a Masters of Arts by Research, which I successfully complete in 2014 with Mark Davis and Tom Campbell as my supervisors.
-Since completing my Masters I have been employed at the University Centre Grimsby, lecturing in Sociology and programme leading the Criminology degree.
+It was with Keith’s recommendation that I applied to study at the University of Leeds for a Masters of Arts by Research, which I successfully complete in 2014.
+Once I completing my Masters I was employed at the University Centre Grimsby, lecturing in Sociology and programme leading the Criminology degree.
 During this time I also completed a PGCE at the University of Hull.
+I am now Lecturer in Criminology at Leeds Beckett University, leading on modules focused around my research interest.

 What motivated me to undertake PhD study?